HarielGiacomuzzi/A-Star/README.md

 ### Python 3.4

-Ops, some things do not work as expected on Python 3.4:
+Unfortunately, some things do not work as expected on Python 3.4 (so we do not recommend using it):

 - prints require parenthesis ```print("Hello")```.
 - Queue does not need to be imported, comment line ```import Queue``` from file pathfinder.py.

+## Hand in
+To facilitate your the process of handing in your code, we have included a python program called [zipper.py](zipper.py) that creates this zip file for you, in the correct format.
+Use it to create your deliverable package.